 They can be easily concealed in a pocket or under a jacket

 Butterfly knives and switchblades are usually small, compact blades that are easy to carry on your person.

 Usually, people would conceal them in a pocket, hand, or under a jacket.
 Since they can be easily accessed and activated, they can be used to cause severe damage to another person without their knowing it.

-What is a Butterfly Knife and What is a Switchblade?
+What is a Butterfly Knife, and What is a Switchblade?

-A butterfly knife has a blade that opens when the user presses on the top of the handle.
-At the same time, a switchblade is a type of folding knife with one or more blades that are hinged at one end and can be locked into position by engaging the spring-loaded lock.
+A butterfly knife has a blade that opens when the user presses the top of the handle.
+At the same time, a switchblade is a type of folding knife with one or more blades hinged at one end and can be locked into position by engaging the spring-loaded lock.